liamoc/learn-you-an-agda/pages/proofs.md

 -----
-title: Propositions and Predicates
+title: DEPRECATED: Propositions and Predicates
 date: 16th Febuary 2011
 prev: <a href="/pages/peano.html">← Hello, Peano</a>
 next: <a href="#">Peano Proofs →</a>
 preamble: \usepackage{amsmath} \usepackage{amssymb}
 -----

-Warning: This page is still under development.
-Check back later for a completed version.
+**Warning: This page is still under development.
+Check back later for a completed version**

 “Logic is the art of going wrong with confidence”
 =================================================